Advisory Boards

 PRACTICAL GUIDANCE – POINTS TO CONSIDER

-The PMCPA has developed the following points to consider which are to help companies and others ensure that advisory boards and the like meet the requirements of the ABPI Code and that the relevant information is available when assessing proposals.
+The PMCPA has developed the following points to consider which are to help companies and others ensure that advisory boards meet the requirements of the ABPI Code and that the relevant information is available when assessing proposals.
 The points to consider reflect what information might be required in the event that a company has to respond to a complaint under the ABPI Code.

 The answers to the following questions should be ‘yes’: